Find Your Tour

 Acclimatization:

-Altitude sickness is a major risk when trekking.
-You might experience it on any trails above 2,500 m however; good health, proper care and drinking plenty of water will definitely help you to prevent from altitude sickness.
-Every trekkers needs to be familiar with the heights and altitude so, for this we have life saving appropriate acclimatization days during the trek, We also provide certain medical support for your relief and emergency rescue through helicopter whenever the situation gets worse.
+Altitude sickness is a significant risk when trekking on any trails above about 2,500 m.
+However good health , Proper care and drinking plenty of water will definitely help you to prevent from altitude sickness.
+Every trekkers needs to be familiar with the heights so, for this we have life saving acclimatization days during the trek, peak climbing and expedition.
+We also provide certain medical support for your relief and emergency rescue through helicopter whenever guest require.

 Eco Friendly: